HGieselmann/HugoCreativeCoding/content/docs/04_UserInput.md

 	Debug.Log(”You are too small, kid.
 Sorry...);
 }
 {{</highlight>}}
 This code would make sure either one of both blocks is run.
-If you would simply use an *if-statement* to set the boolean, you could run into an error.
 The last option are *If-else if-else* statements, in which you you could actually have as many *else ifs* as you like.
 An example could be a code that checks which team won in a football match, or if the match ended in a tie.
 {{<highlight c>}}
 int TeamAGoals = 2;